Top 40 Angular Coding Interview Questions and Answers

 Did you know that according to a 2019 StackOverflow survey, 30.7% of software engineers use both AngularJS and the newer Angular 2+ versions?
 This shows just how widely adopted Angular has become in building scalable, high-performance applications.
 The demand for Angular developers is closely tied to the number of companies relying on this framework for their tech stacks.
 In this blog, Angular coding interview questions and answers, we’ll walk you through essential coding questions to help you prepare for your next Angular interview with confidence.

-Angular Coding Interview Questions and Answers For Entry-Level Candidates
+Angular Coding Interview Questions and Answers For Freshers

 For entry-level Angular roles, interviewers typically focus on understanding candidates’ grasp of the basics, such as components, templates, and data binding.
 These foundational concepts show a solid start to Angular development skills.
-Now, let us look at a few Angular coding questions and answers specific to fresher Angular candidates.
+Now, let us look at a few Angular coding interview questions with answers specific to entry-level Angular candidates.

 Q1.
 How do you create a new Angular component using the CLI?